Horizontal-org/Tella-website/docs/Connections/nearby-sharing.md

 Nearby Sharing may be particularly well-suited for:
 - Sharing files during an internet shutdown.
-- High risk scenarios where internet is censored and cannot be trusted as a communication channel
+- High risk scenarios where internet is heavily monitored or censored, and cannot be trusted as a communication channel
-- During protests, to quickly back up evidence on another person's phone.
+- During protests or incidents, to quickly back up evidence on another person's phone.
-- To increase redundancy of data, by backing up files to a personal computer or another device.
+- To increase redundancy of data by backing up files to a personal computer or another device.
-- To migrate to a new phone.
+- To migrate files to a new phone.

 :::tip